-Ultimately, people who are fully competent to professionally collaborate through the usage of digital technologies constantly explore new methods and processes to improve their teaching, they incorporate the acquired knowledge into their practices and disseminate the gained experience to help others improve as well.
+Ultimately, people who are fully competent to professionally collaborate thought the usage of digital technologies constantly explore news methods and process to improve their teaching, they incorporate the acquired knowledge to their practices, and disseminate the gained experience to help others improve as well.
 Therefore, they are constantly improving their resources to collaborate online.
 They also participate in the collaborate process of creating new methods for digital collaboration and share them with their peers.